 - Skills to find, appraise and apply research evidence in the commissioning cycle

-- Circulation of new relevant outputs and evidence from research projects
+- Circulation of and signposting to new relevant outputs and evidence from research projects

 - Advice on appropriate methods to be used to collect new evidence

-- Forum and support to develop new relevant research
+- A forum and support to develop new relevant research

 - Support to prioritise and refine research ideas, develop and apply for funding